Mikaela/mikaela.github.io/Asperger.html.md

 # Why did I type this?

-I originally typed this page to get suicide reason (I expect people to use this page against me), but now I am keeping this page just because I already published it.
+I originally typed this page to announce my suicide and I expected people to use this page against me, but it they didn't (even if comments are open for hate messages which I am still waiting).
+Now I am keeping this page just because I already published it.
 See also the bolded notice on top of this page.

 <hr/>